 Other native flora & fauna

 - Black Swan; breeding time begins, though they have been recorded with chicks outside of this period along Melbourne’s Botanic Gardens ClimateWatch trail.

 - Messmate, Manna Gum, Red Stringybark and Brown Stringybark eucalypts are in flower.

-Contact SWIFFT and contribute to the bio-calendar.
+- Contact SWIFFT and add to the list.